 Cara Ediger is working with Wycliffe Bible Translators.
 Wycliffe's efforts serve languages spoken in more than 90 countries.
 Their goal is to make the bible accessible to every nation and tribe by translating it into local languages.

 Cara is currently serving on Wycliffe's SPECTRUM program.
 She began her journey by going on Operation Mobilization's ship Logos Hope for a year working on the crew and learning about missions in a cross-cultural setting.
 Next, she will go back to the states for a semester in linguistics before going to Tanzania to assist in a language survey.
-She maintains a blog called the travelling linguist at www.complete-joy.blogspot.com.
-She also has a facebook group called The Mission: Keep in Touch where she regularly posts her newsletters and prayer updates.
+She has a Facebook group called The Mission: Keep in Touch where she regularly posts her newsletters and prayer updates.

 Joseph Rourke, Alumnus '11

 Starting fall 2011, Joseph will be teaching in China through Northwest Yearly Meeting of Friends.
 NWYM sends college graduates who are native English speakers as teachers to Hubei, a large province in central China.
 While there, he hopes to show the love of Christ in his interactions with the people he encounters and teaches.